stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Death/index.md

 #### **Prerequisite:** Channel Divinity
 *You can use Channel Divinity to destroy another creature’s life force by touch.*

-When you hit a creature with a melee attack, the you can use Channel Divinity to deal extra profane damage to the target.
+When you hit a creature with a melee attack, you can use Channel Divinity to deal extra profane damage to the target.
 The damage equals 5× the cleric's maximum spell level.

 ## Talents